karimiumar/j-easy2complex-rules/index.md

 Requirements
 ---
-Springboot  JDK 17 with preview features enabled.
+Springboot and JDK 17 with preview features enabled.